YasinTarar/owasp-top-10-notes/README.md

 ### Prevention

 XSS can be prevented by properly encoding output, sanitising user input, using secure frameworks, and implementing Content Security Policy (CSP).

+## DOM Based Cross Site Scripting (DOM XSS)

+DOM XSS is a type of cross site scripting vulnerability where the attack happens inside the browser through client side JavaScript.

+In this lab, the website used JavaScript to take the search value from the URL and write it directly into the page using document.write().

+By changing the URL search parameter to:

+"><svg onload=alert(1)>

+the input broke out of the existing HTML attribute and injected a new SVG element containing JavaScript.

+When the page loaded, the onload event executed automatically and displayed a popup box showing:

+1

+What I learned

+DOM XSS happens when JavaScript on the page trusts user controlled data too much and inserts it into the DOM without sanitising or encoding it properly.

+Impact

+A successful DOM XSS attack could allow attackers to execute JavaScript in another user’s browser, steal session data, modify webpage content, redirect users, or perform actions on behalf of the victim.

+Prevention

+DOM XSS can be prevented by avoiding dangerous functions such as document.write(), properly sanitising user input, safely handling DOM updates, and using secure frameworks and Content Security Policy.